-Therefore, the current study will use the random-parameter Tobit method to identify significant contributing factors to crash rates by roadway functional class while accounting for heterogeneity.
-However, variables not found to be random in the random-parameter method may, in fact, have varying effects on heavy-vehicle crash rates.
+Therefore, the present study will use the random-parameter Tobit method to identify significant contributing factors to crash rates by roadway functional class while accounting for heterogeneity.
+However, variables not found to be random in the random-parameter method may in fact have varying effects on heavy vehicle crash rates.
 Hence, the current study will be extended by investigating the results of the Tobit latent class approach by disaggregating the Tobit model into unobserved groups (or classes).
-An extensive crash database collected and maintained by the Idaho Department of Transportation is used.
-The findings of this study can provide insight that can aid safety planners and safety-related agencies in identifying appropriate countermeasures to help reduce and mitigate heavy-vehicle crashes.
-To the best of the authors' knowledge, these are the first attempts at developing these types of models for heavy-vehicle crash rate analysis.
+To accomplish this, an extensive crash database collected and maintained by the Idaho Department of Transportation (IDT) is used.
+The findings of this study can provide insight that can aid safety planners and safety related agencies in identifying appropriate countermeasures to help reduce and mitigate heavy vehicle crashes.
+To the best of the authors' knowledge, these are first attempts at developing these types of models for heavy vehicle crash rate analysis.